NarasimhaReddyMachha/Candidate-Recommendation-Engine/README.md

 AI summarization techniques

 Approach
-1) Input
+1) Input collection
-Job Description (typed into a text box)
-Candidate Resumes (uploaded in .txt or .pdf format)

-2) Steps involved in processing
-Text Extraction – If resumes are in PDF, the text is extracted using PyPDF2.
-Text Embedding – It converts job description and resumes into numerical vectors using Hugging Face sentence transformers.
-Similarity Calculation – Uses cosine similarity from scikit-learn to measure closeness between each resume and the job description.
-Ranking – Sort resumes from highest to lowest similarity score.
+   The user provides a job description in the text box present.
+   Candidates resumes can be either:
+   Pasted directly into a text box (multiple resumes separated by ===), or Uploaded as files (.txt, .pdf, .docx)

+2) Text Extraction
+The uploaded files are processed to extract raw text.
+PDFs use the PyPDF2 library; DOCX files use the python-docx library.

-3) Output
+3) Embedding Generation
-The list of top candidates (5–10) with similarity scores that strongly matches with the job description are shown.
+The app uses the SentenceTransformer model all-MiniLM-L6-v2 from Hugging Face to convert both job descriptions and resumes into dense vector embeddings.
+Batch encoding is used for efficiency when processing multiple resumes.

+4) Similarity Calculation
+The cosine similarity between the job description embedding and each resume embedding is calculated.
+Scores are converted to a percentage for better readability.

+5) Ranking & Display
+Candidates are ranked by similarity score in descending order.
+The top 10 candidates (or fewer if less are available) are shown in a table with their scores.
+Users can expand each candidate to view the truncated resume text.

 Technologies Used
 Python – Used for programming